rnerurkar/mcp-implementation/ADK MCP/README.md

 ### **Support and Contributing**
 For questions, issues, or contributions:
-1. Review the comprehensive test suite for examples
+1. Review the `TESTING_GUIDE.md` for comprehensive testing procedures
 2. Check the deployment scripts for Cloud Run best practices
 3. Examine the security controls for compliance requirements
 4. Use the health checks for monitoring and alerting